 Note: You only need to save the settings once.
 On subsequent login, skip this step.

 Step 11: Click Open to establish a SSH connection to your remote server.

 Note: On subsequent logins, you can Load the settings from the Saved Sessions before you click Open.

-Step 12: Choose Yes for the security alert to continue connecting.
+Step 12: Choose Yes for the security alert to acknowledge the warning.

-Note: This alert will only appear on first connection.
+Note: This alert will only appear during your first connection.

 Step 14: In order to make changes to the system, you need to gain root privilege by switching to the root user.
 In the terminal, type “sudo su –“.

-You are now connected to your Linux instance using PuTTY client.
+You are now connected to your Linux instance with root access.
 If your instance is Windows-based, follow the Remote Desktop Connection tutorial here.